Setting up Committee or Supervisor Meetings as Milestones or Requirements

 Here’s an example where an Annual Meeting is a Requirement.

-In the Program Requirements list it looks like this.
+In the Program Requirements list in program settings it looks like this.

 And when you create and edit it, it looks like this.